 While the spirit of the Renaissance ultimately took many forms, its earliest expression was the intellectual movement called Humanism.
-Humanism was initiated during the so-called "proto-renaissance" period in the late 13th and early 14th centuries by secular men of letters rather than by the scholar-clerics who had dominated medieval intellectual life and had developed the Scholastic philosophy.
-Humanism began first in Italy.
-Its predecessors were men like Dante (The Divine Comedy, De vulgari eloquentia, etc.).
-The fall of Constantinople in 1453 provided Humanism with a major boost, for many eastern scholars fled to Italy, bringing with them important books and manuscripts and a tradition of Greek scholarship.
+Humanism was initiated during the so-called "proto-renaissance" period in the late 13th and early 14th centuries by secular men of letters rather than by the scholar-clerics who had fall of Constantinople in 1453 provided Humanism with a major boost, for many eastern scholars fled to Italy, bringing with them important books and manuscripts and a tradition of Greek scholarship.